francfbs/SpecificationExpress/README.md

 # SpecificationExpress

-Based on DDD principles, this package is a simple specification pattern c# implementation to validate business rules on your domain.
+Based on DDD and SOLID principles, this package is a simple specification pattern c# implementation to validate business rules on your domain.

 ## Installing